 Ben was appointed to the Board on 4 June 2019, having joined the Group as CFO in 2016.
-In addition to his responsibilities for the Group’s finance and investor relations functions, Ben serves as a member of the Investment Committee.
-Ben has led on recent equity and debt raises totalling over £500.0 million.
+In addition to his responsibilities for the Group’s finance and investor relations functions, Ben sits on the Board ESG Committee and also serves as a member of the Investment Committee.
+Ben has led equity and debt raises totalling over £500.0 million.
 Ben is an experienced leader of public company finance teams having previously served for 5 years as CFO of AIM-listed President Energy PLC where he was responsible for all financial aspects of the group.
 During his time at President, Ben was a key part of the Board that undertook investments into Argentina and Paraguay and raised US$175 million across several equity issuances with shareholders such as IFC/World Bank and significant UK institutional investors.
 Ben is a Chartered Accountant, FCA, with a background in M&A investment banking from ABN Amro/RBS where he was involved with multiple cross border transactions and corporate financings, both debt and equity.
 Ben is a graduate of Royal Holloway, University of London with a BSc in Economics.

 Grahame Cook (Senior Independent Non-Executive Director)